Percy Dowse: Political career

-Dowse was an incredibly hard worker seldom arriving in his office after 8 am or leave before 5.30 pm often attending an evening function afterwards making his normal work day over 12 hours.
+Dowse was an incredibly hard worker, seldom arriving in his office after 8am or leaving before 5.30pm.
+He often attended an evening function afterwards, making his normal work day 12 hours or more.
 In early 1954 he hosted Queen Elizabeth II when she visited Lower Hutt during that years royal tour.
 Dowse also championed the fluoridation of Lower Hutt's drinking water supply, convincing many reluctant councillors to vote in favour of it in 1957.

 Dowse was a member of a multitude of community bodies and committees, many of which he was the chairman of.
 A man of undoubted administration abilities he was reluctant to share responsibilities or delegate which led to complaints that he wielded too much power.
 From 1947 to 1950 he was a member of the Wellington Free Ambulance Board.
 From 1950 he was a member of the Hutt Valley Drainage Board and was chairman from 1954 and also chairman of the Hutt Valley Underground Water Authority from 1959.
 He was chairman of the Wellington Regional Planning Authority executive committee from 1950 to 1970.

 He served two spells on the Hutt Valley Electric Power and Gas Board and was chairman of it three times.
 Dowse was chairman since its inception in 1951 until 1965 and a member until 1968 of the Electric Power Boards of New Zealand.
 From 1959 until his death he was a member of the Wellington Harbour Board as a representative of the Hutt constituency.

 Dowse was also a member of the Hutt Valley and Bays' Metropolitan Milk Board until its abolition and later from 1968 a member of the Hutt Valley and Bays' West Coast Milk Committee.
 From 1948 he was a member of the Hutt Valley Milk Treatment Corporation and chairman of it from 1960.
 He was the inaugural chairman of the New Zealand Milk Authorities Association from 1953 to 1955 and a member of the New Zealand Milk Board from 1953.